 If you have been diagnosed with any of these conditions related to neck arthritis, your physician may choose to pursue a course of conservative treatment, including exercise, physical therapy, over-the-counter or prescription pain medicine, and other treatment methods.
 However, the specific regimen of techniques that are recommended will depend entirely on your specific condition and circumstances.
 If the chronic pain and stiffness of cervical spine arthritis has not been relieved by conservative treatments and symptoms continue to impede the ability to function in daily life, a physician could suggest surgery as a treatment option.

 The surgeons at Laser Spine Institute can address your neck arthritis symptom with a variety of minimally invasive, outpatient surgical procedures that are designed to help you find relief from neck pain.
-Contact Laser Spine Institute for a complimentary review of your MRI or CT scan, and to learn more about our minimally invasive procedures.
+Contact Laser Spine Institute to learn more about our minimally invasive procedures.